NNLP-IL/Hebrew-Resources/README.rst

 * Wikidata Lexemes - over 500K conjugations with morphological analysis, mainly based on Hspell.
 Can be queried using http://query.wikidata.org/ {'CC0'} - Uploaded by Uziel302

+* `wordfreq <https://pypi.org/project/wordfreq/?fbclid=IwAR0XRlwXQlzbrVoodjatJTrcKwnxvoA4dVBSZyiQuB-qEzXAiizDX63hLGc>`_ {MIT} - wordfreq is a Python library for looking up the frequencies of words in 44 languages, including Hebrew.
+The Hebrew data is based on Wikipedia, OPUS OpenSubtitles 2018 and SUBTLEX, Google Books Ngrams 2012, Web text from OSCAR and Twitter.

 Treebanks
 ---------